evennia/evennia/docs/README.md

 ## Building for release

-The full Evennia documentation also tracks old versions of documentation based on the available branches.
-The release-build will build all documentation branches.
-Only specific official Evennia branches will be built so you can't use this to build your own testing branch.
+The full Evennia documentation also tracks documentation from older Evennia versions.
+This is done by pulling documentation from Evennia's old release branches and building them all so readers can choose which one to view.
+Only specific official Evennia branches will be built, so you can't use this to build your own testing branch.

 - All local changes must have been committed to git first, since the versioned docs are built by looking at the git tree.